-Q: I am a director at another company and did not realize until I was in a Board of Directors meeting that one of my customers had a loan at EagleBank.
+Q: I am a Director at another company and did not realize until I was in a Board of Directors meeting that one of my customers had a loan at EagleBank.
 The Board discussed the loan and asked for approval due to the size of the loan.
 I recused myself from involvement in the discussion and approval.
 Did I do the right thing?

-A: Yes, because the customer is a mutual customer of you and EagleBank, you did the right thing by recusing yourself from involvement due to the potential conflict of interest.
+A: Yes, because the customer is a mutual customer of yours and EagleBank's, you did the right thing by recusing yourself from involvement due to the potential conflict of interest.

-- All Financial Interests and Related Interests of Directors, Executive Officers, Principal Shareholders and Immediate Family Members of the Company and Company affiliates; and - Any other person or entity for which ad Director or Executive Officer may feel there could be a potential Conflict of Interest.
+- All Immediate Family Members of those listed above and any entities for which the relative is a Director, Executive Officer or has a >10% interest; - All Financial Interests and Related Interests of Directors, Executive Officers, Principal Shareholders and Immediate Family Members of the Company and Company affiliates. - Any other persons or entities for which the Director or Executive Officer may feel there could be a potential Conflict of Interest.